Skip to main content

 • tensorarray: The column is a tensor-array column.

-• The second item in the string: The dimension of each vector unit in the tensor arrays.
+• The second item in the string: The dimension of each vector unit in a tensor array.

-• The third item in the string: The element type of the tensors.
+• The third item in the string: The element type of tensor arrays.
 Can be:

 • "int8"